skoolkid/skoolkit/sphinx/source/commands.rst

                         used multiple times.
     -C, --comments      Generate instruction comments.
     -d, --defb SIZE     Disassemble as DEFB statements of this size.
-    -e, --end ADDR      Stop disassembling at this address (default: 65536).
+    -e, --end ADDR      Stop disassembling at this address.
     -H, --hex           Write hexadecimal addresses and operands in the disassembly.
     -I, --ini p=v       Set the value of the configuration parameter 'p' to 'v'.